 In 2012, Cena granted his 300th wish to Jonathan Littman, which included tickets to the 1,000th episode of Monday Night Raw.
 In 2015, Cena granted his 500th Make-a-Wish to 8-year-old Queens, New York native Rocco Lanzer, which included a ticket to the Raw after SummerSlam.
 Cena became the first celebrity to cross this milestone.

 Making his "Never Give Up" moniker more than just a catchphrase, Cena's relationship with the Make-a-Wish kids is certainly one of the biggest highlights of his career as a pro wrestler.

-In 2009, Cena also became a recipient to the Chris Greicius Celebrity Award, which is named in honor of the 7-year-old boy who, through his wish to become a police officer, inspired a group of volunteers to fulfill his dream in 1980.
+In 2009, the WWE star also became a recipient to the Chris Greicius Celebrity Award, which is named in honor of the 7-year-old Make-A-Wish child who, through his wish to become a police officer, inspired a group of volunteers to fulfill his dream in 1980.
 This moment would later create the Make-a-Wish Foundation, and WWE formed a partnership with them soon after.

 Spending most of his time away from WWE now in exchange for a career in Hollywood, it was recently announced that Cena will be joining the cast of Fast & Furious 9, which is one of his biggest roles yet as an actor.
 Other Cena movies include Trainwreck, Daddy's Home, Daddy's Home 2, Bumblebee, and several more.

 You can be sure that Cena's Make-A-Wish record will continue to grow as long as he's around, too.